 In addition to receiving a $10,000 scholarship, each V&E Scholar is offered summer internships at Vinson & Elkins, mentoring from V&E attorneys (some of whom are themselves V&E Scholars), and reimbursement for an LSAT preparatory course.

-The online application for a 2017 V&E Diversity Scholarship is available here.
-Application submissions are accepted through April 15, 2017, and recipients will be notified in May 2017.
+Students can click here to access the application for the 2018 V&E Diversity Scholarship.
+Application submissions are accepted through April 1, 2018, and recipients will be notified in May 2018.

 Eligibility and Submission Requirements

 - Be a member of a racial/ethnic group which has been historically underrepresented in the legal profession and/or identify as a member of the LGBT community;